RL and RLC Circuit Calculator: Resonance, Q Factor, Damping Ratio

 Limitations and Assumptions

-• Ideal components assumed: Real inductors have DC resistance (DCR) and core losses; capacitors have equivalent series resistance (ESR) and leakage.
-These parasitics lower Q and shift resonance frequency.
+- •Ideal components assumed: real inductors have DC resistance (DCR) and core losses; capacitors have equivalent series resistance (ESR) and leakage.
+These parasitics lower Q and shift the resonance frequency.

-• Lumped-element model: Valid when physical dimensions are much smaller than wavelength.
-Above ~100 MHz for typical components, distributed effects and transmission-line behavior dominate.
+- •Lumped-element model: valid when physical dimensions are much smaller than wavelength.
+Above about 100 MHz for typical components, distributed effects and transmission-line behavior dominate.

 Troubleshooting RL/RLC Circuit Design and Component Selection